actions-ecosystem/action-release-label/README.md

 1. [actions-ecosystem/action-release-label](https://github.com/actions-ecosystem/action-release-label) gets a semver update level from a *release label*.
 2. [actions-ecosystem/action-get-latest-tag](https://github.com/actions-ecosystem/action-get-latest-tag) fetches the latest Git tag in the repository.
-3. [actions-ecosystem/action-bump-semver](https://github.com/actions-ecosystem/action-bump-semver) bumps up the Git tag previously fetched based on the semver update level at 1.
+3. [actions-ecosystem/action-bump-semver](https://github.com/actions-ecosystem/action-bump-semver) bumps up the Git tag previously fetched based on the semver update level at the step *1*.
 4. [actions-ecosystem/action-regex-match](https://github.com/actions-ecosystem/action-regex-match) extracts a *release note* from the pull request body.
 5. [actions-ecosystem/action-push-tag](https://github.com/actions-ecosystem/action-push-tag) pushes the bumped Git tag with the pull request reference as a message.
 6. [actions/create-release](https://github.com/actions/create-release) creates a GitHub release with the Git tag and the *release note* when the semver update level is *major* or *minor*.